 The practice must keep the primary care trust up to date with all registration changes and must notify them of certain procedures that we carry out on patients under Enhanced Services where we are paid for performing these procedures.
 Local authorities and government agencies such as social services and the benefits agency may require medical reports on you from time to time.
 These may not include your written consent, but we will assume that you wish us to complete these reports in your best interest.
 Failure to co-operate with these agencies can lead to patients' loss of benefits or other support.

 Life assurance companies frequently ask for medical reports on prospective clients from their GP.
 GPs must disclose all relevant medical conditions in these reports.
-You can ask to see the report before it is sent back to the company: an appointment will be made with the GP and a £10 charge will be made as this is a private service.
-You can instruct us not to make a full disclosure, but we must then inform the insurance company of your instructions.
+You can ask to see the report before it is sent back to the company and can instruct us not to make a full disclosure; we must then inform the insurance company of your instructions.

 At Scarborough Medical Group, we store all patients' medical records on our practice computer system, SystmOne.
 The NHS is committed to developing electronic patients records (EPR's) so health information can be shared between the clinicians responsible for your care.